10 Places Famous for Khukuri in Nepal

 Normally these khukuris are larger, wider, bit straighter and made as an aggressive weapon.
 The British first discovered the khukuri in the hands of Gorkali Paltan (troops) in many fierce battles when both came face to face in several fronts.
 The stories that unfolded afterwards change the course of history and forever cemented the Gorkhas and their fearsome knife as an invincible force (duo).
 The romance and reputation of the man and his khukuri still continues...

-Kukri originating from Gurkha area are known as Gorkhali Khukuri or Gorkhe kukri.
+There is no specific model of Kukri originating from Gurkha but almost all the kukri are known as Gorkhali Khukuri or Gorkhe kukri.
+Khukuri itself is known as Gurkha Knife.

 Dharan is sub-metropolitan city in eastern Nepal, ( Sunsari District ) that is situated on the foothills of the Mahabharat Range in the north with its southern tip touching the edge of the Terai region at an altitude of 1148 ft.

 Dharan is another well-known place for khukuri and also considered as the first centralized place to manage khukuri.
-After the 1947 independence of India from British, Britain from the support of the “Treaty of Saugali” concentrated its army activities like recruitment of Gurkhas in the plain side of Nepal mainly in Dharan.
+After the 1947 independence of India from British, British government concentrated its army activities like recruitment of Gurkhas, operation and management of Gurkhas etc in the plain side of Nepal mainly in Dharan in mid 1950's.
 Heavy number of service khukuris were required so the khukuri making was centralized and mass production initiated at the industry level.
 Numerous makers were housed in the army camps itself to keep up with the demand and to perform repair and maintenance.

 The famous khukuri also known as MK5 or GI5 by us (KHHI Nepal) was born in Dharan and many variants of this service khukuri still continue to rule till date.
 Here it would not be wrong to say that Dharan gave new conception and significance to the knife.
 Huge demand means good living and this enforced mass production and modernization to the khukuri.
 People came together, set up factories, contractors came forward and as a result khukuri’s growth started that brought depth and added value to the khukuri and in no time Dharan was one of the most happening places for khukuris.
 The huge khukuri growth was also majorly contributed by the habitants of British Gurkhas and Indian Gorkha Army as they were directly associated with the knife.
 Dharan still holds the largest number of factories and hence the largest producer in whole Nepal.